DingleBinky/manga-for-beginners/README.md

 ## Credits

 I used some code from Love Running to help with my footer.

 I used some code from <https://dirask.com/posts/CSS-disable-background-image-scrolling-1bGZlD> to help me fix up my background image from going off the page.

+I used code from Love Running to help me with the start of the Suggestion page.

+I used code from <https://stackoverflow.com/questions/11315570/align-radio-button-one-below-the-other> to help me better arrange my buttons for the feedback part of the Suggestion page.

 Background image <https://wallpaperaccess.com/parchment>